Spectral Analysis and Dirichlet Forms on Barlow-Evans Fractals: Definitions

+The relationship between $\C{F}_i$ and $\hat{\C{F}}_i$ will be a delicate one where in many instances it will be possible to prove equality.
+It is not obvious how to do so in complete generality though.

-Note that $\pis i f$ is a function in two variables, one along $F_{i-1}$ and another along $G_i$.
-So this definition can be read as applying $\C{E}_{i-1}$ to $\pis i f$ for each element of $G_i$ and then integrating over $G_i$.
-Before examining the properties of $(\C{E}_i,\C{F}_i)$ we make sure it is well defined.
+Note that $\pis{i} f$ is a function in two variables, one along $F_{i-1}$ and another along $G_i$.
+So this definition can be read as applying $\C{E}_{i-1}$ to $\pis{i}f$ for almost every element of $G_i$ and then integrating over $G_i$.
+Before examining the properties of $(\C{E}_{i},\C{F}_i)$ to ensure that it is really a Dirichlet form we first verify that it is well defined.